tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 3. After that, the standard procedure applies.
 We'll first map the new view to a new URL -- in this instance, the URL will be `/rango/register_profile/`.
 Even though this details with user accounts, it is *Rango specific*, so it makes sense to place it within the `/rango/` URL pattern.
 4. We'll then need to write some code for the `django-registration-redux` package to tell it to redirect to a different place when a `User` object has been created -- or in other words, redirect the user to the new `/rango/registrer_profile/` URL.

-Step four requires some additional code that requires knowledge of the `django-registration-redux` package.
+The fourth step requires some additional code that requires some specialist knowledge of the `django-registration-redux` package.
 We've taken care of that for you, but we'll point to the relevant parts of the associated documentation to show you how we figured everything out.

 Once complete, the basic flow/experience for a user registering with Rango will be as follows.